colbyford/biodevbox/README.md

 # biodevbox
-Bioinformatics images for the Microsoft Dev Box service
+Bioinformatics image templates for the Microsoft Dev Box service

 (_WORK IN PROGRESS..._)